 The diagnosis is based on clinical and biochemical findings in XY patients with varying degrees of under-masculinization.
 The typical hormone profile is increased luteinizing hormone (LH) and testosterone levels, which is used as a screening test for MAIS with male factor infertility.
 Serum anti-Mullerian hormone (AMH) levels may be normal or increased.
 A pelvic ultrasound, MRI or cysto-urethroscopy confirm the presence of Wolffian duct structures and the absence of Müllerian structures.
 A utriculus or vaginal remnant is often visualized on urethroscopy.
 Positive mutation analysis of the AR gene and the mutant AR confirmed to be pathogenic in a reporter gene assay confirms the diagnosis.

 Human chorionic gonadotropin (hCG) stimulation should be performed to exclude an androgen biosynthetic defect.
 A urinary steroid profile is reliable to exclude 5-alpha-reductase deficiency (see this term) after six months of age.
-Other differential diagnoses include partial gonadal dysgenesis, congenital adrenal hyperplasia due to cytochrome P450 oxidoreductase deficiency, Denys-Drash syndrome, Smith-Lemli-Opitz syndrome, and PAIS with a normal AR (see these terms).
+Other differential diagnoses include 46,XY partial gonadal dysgenesis, congenital adrenal hyperplasia due to cytochrome P450 oxidoreductase deficiency, Denys-Drash syndrome, Smith-Lemli-Opitz syndrome (see these terms), and PAIS with a normal AR.
 The latter condition is strongly associated with low birth weight due to fetal growth restriction.

 Antenatal diagnosis is seldom indicated.